 Place the stockpot over medium heat and bring it to a boil.
 Remove the kombu.
 Add the remaining 2 tablespoons of water.
 Add the bonito and stir it once to mix in.
 As soon as the liquid boils again, decrease the heat to low and simmer for 5 minutes.
 Remove any scum that appears on the surface; it can affect the flavor.

 Return the bones to the pot.
 Add the 12 cups of water and bring the pot to a boil over high heat.
-Decrease the heat the medium and simmer until the stick reduces to approximately 8 cups, about 30 minutes.
+Decrease the heat the medium and simmer until the stock reduces to approximately 8 cups, about 30 minutes.
 As it cooks, check the stock at regular intervals to remove any scum the appears on the surface.
 Strain the liquid and discard any bones.